Transparent-Systems/FolderMonitor/docs/README.md

   * folder_monitor.py
     This is the core script that monitors a folder for changes and propagates changes to the destination.
     Call example:
-      python folder_monitor.py --monitor-config-path "./conf/monitor.yam
+      python folder_monitor.py --config-path "./conf/config.yaml
   * YAML configuration file
-    The YAML configuration file, default ./conf/monitor.yaml, contains settings for logging and one or more monitors
+    The YAML configuration file, default ./conf/config.yaml, contains settings for logging and one or more monitors

 ## Installation & documentation
 | Application or module | How to install |